zackstout/beatles-songwriting/README.md

 #### The cyclical vii7

-- _Here there and everywhere_
+- ✅ _Here there and everywhere_: verse is in G, then the F#m7b5-B7 pulls us toward Em.

 #### The pull to vi

 - (p.
 91) MODULATION INTRODUCED: The vii descends a fifth to the III, which then descends a fifth to the vi.
 - So you can use it to modulate into the relative minor (vi) key, with a "ii-V-i" move.
-- _Yesterday_
+- ✅ _Yesterday_: uses same exact idea as Here there everywhere
-- _Moon river_, another great example of this vii-III-vi move.
+- ✅ _Moon river_, another great example of this vii-III-vi move.
+- Which, we reinterpret as a ii-V-i, modulating to the parallel minor scale.
+Nice (From E to C#m).

 ---